MichaelDias9/IMU-Sensor-Fusion/README.md

 ## Demo
 ![Demo](media/demo.gif?raw=true)

+Note: For this example I only used accelerometer and gyroscope as the magnetometer is optional

 ## Usage
   * Uses CMake build generator.
 To build, run the following commands from the project root directory:
     * cmake -S . -B build